PersiaML/tutorials/src/model-checkpointing/index.md

 For sparse part, there are apis for model checkpointing.

 Here is an example.
-There is parameters called `initial_embedding_dir(str)` that indicate the directory of the checkpoint saved from last training.
+There is parameters called `initial_embedding_dir(str, default: None)` that indicate the directory of the checkpoint saved from last training.
 Once enter TrainCtx, embedding server will load this ckeckpoint and block training until load compelete.

 ```python
 with TrainCtx(